- Published on

 </h1>

-• You should see the display is all black now, as the pseudo-element is overlaying the descendantspan.
-This is expected.
+data contentandbefore:content-[attr(data-content)]to fill content inside pseudo-elements. - You should see the display is all black now, as the pseudo-element is overlaying the descendant

 Animations